apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

     * Any other value which ends in `async`.
 3. `reindex` - If set to `true`, reindexing is performed for that index.
     After reindexing is done, the property value is set to `false`.
-    Refer to [reindexing](#reindexing) for more details.
+    See [reindexing](#reindexing) for more details.

-Based on the above two properties, the `IndexUpdate` creates an `IndexEditor` instances as it traverses the "diff", and registers them with itself, passing on the callbacks for various changes.
+Based on the above two properties, the `IndexUpdate` creates an `IndexEditor` instances as it traverses the "diff", and registers them with itself, passing on the callbacks for changes.

 #### <a name="oak-index-nodes"></a> Index Definition Location

 Indexing logic supports placing `oak:index` nodes at any path.
 Depending on the location, such indexes only index content which are present under those paths.
-So for example, if 'oak:index' is present at _'/content/oak:index'_, then indexes defined under that node only index repository data present under _'/content'_.
+So, for example if 'oak:index' is present at _'/content/oak:index'_, then indexes defined under that node only index repository data present under _'/content'_.

-Depending on the type of the index, one can create these index definitions under the root path ('/'), or non root paths.
+Depending on the type of the index, one can create these index definitions under the root path ('/'), or non-root paths.
 Currently only `lucene` indexes support creating index definitions at non-root paths.
 `property` indexes can only be created under the root path, that is, under '/'.

 ### <a name="sync-indexing"></a> Synchronous Indexing

-Under synchronous indexing, the index content gets updates as part of commit itself.
+Under synchronous indexing, the index content gets updates as part of the commit itself.
 Changes to both the main content, as well as the index content, are done atomically in a single commit.

 This mode is currently supported by `property` and `reference` indexes.

 ### <a name="async-indexing"></a> Asynchronous Indexing

-Asynchronous indexing (also referred as async indexing) is performed using periodic scheduled jobs.
+Asynchronous indexing (also called async indexing) is performed using periodic scheduled jobs.
-As part of the setup, Oak schedules certain periodic jobs which perform diff of the repository content, and update the index content based on that diff.
+As part of the setup, Oak schedules certain periodic jobs which perform diff of the repository content, and update the index content based on that.

-Each periodic `AsyncIndexUpdate` job, is assigned to an [indexing lane](#indexing-lane), and is scheduled to run at a certain interval.
+Each periodic `AsyncIndexUpdate` job is assigned to an [indexing lane](#indexing-lane), and is scheduled to run at a certain interval.
-At time of execution, the job perform its work:
+At time of execution, the job performs its work:

 1. Look for the last indexed state via stored checkpoint data.
-   If such a checkpoint exist, then resolve the `NodeState` for that checkpoint.
+   If such a checkpoint exists, then read the `NodeState` for that checkpoint.
-   If no such state exist, or no such checkpoint is present, then it treats it as initial indexing, in which case the base state is empty.
+   If no such state exists, or no such checkpoint is present, then it treats it as initial indexing, in which case the base state is empty.
    This state is considered the `before` state.
 2. Create a checkpoint for _current_ state and refer to this as `after` state.
 3. Create an `IndexUpdate` instance bound to the current _indexing lane_, and trigger a diff between the `before` and the `after` state.
-4. `IndexUpdate` will then pick up index definitions which are bound to the current indexing lane, will create `IndexEditor` instances for them, and pass them the diff callbacks.
+4. `IndexUpdate` will then pick up index definitions that are bound to the current indexing lane, will create `IndexEditor` instances for them, and pass them the diff callbacks.
 5. The diff traverses in a depth-first manner, and at the end of diff, the `IndexEditor` will do final changes for the current indexing run.
-   Depending on the index implementation, the index data can be either stored in NodeStore itself (for indexes of type `lucene` and `property`), or in any remote store (for type `solr`).
+   Depending on the index implementation, the index data can be either stored in the NodeStore itself (for indexes of type `lucene`, `property`, and so on), or in any remote store (for type `solr`).
 6. `AsyncIndexUpdate` will then update the last indexed checkpoint to the current checkpoint and do a commit.

 Such async indexes are _eventually consistent_ with the repository state, and lag behind the latest repository state by some time.
-However the index content is eventually consistent, and never end up in wrong state with respect to repository state.
+However, the index content is eventually consistent, and never ends up in wrong state with respect to repository state.

 #### <a name="checkpoint"></a> Checkpoint

-A checkpoint is a mechanism, whereby a client of `NodeStore` can request Oak to ensure that the repository state (snapshot) at that time can be preserved, and not garbage collected by the revision garbage collection process.
+A checkpoint is a mechanism, whereby a client of the `NodeStore` can request Oak to ensure that the repository state (snapshot) at that time can be preserved, and not removed by the revision garbage collection process.
 Later, that state can be retrieved from the NodeStore by passing the checkpoint.
-You think of a checkpoint as a tag in a git repository, or as a named revision.
+You can think of a checkpoint as a tag in a git repository, or as a named revision.

 Async indexing makes use of checkpoint support to access older repository state.

 #### <a name="indexing-lane"></a> Indexing Lane

-The term indexing lane refers to a set of indexes which are to be updated by a given async indexer.
+The term "indexing lane" refers to a set of indexes which are to be updated by a given async indexer.
 Each index definition meant for async indexing defines an `async` property, whose value is the name of the indexing lane.
-For example, consider following 2 index definitions:
+For example, consider following two index definitions:

     /oak:index/userIndex
       - jcr:primaryType = "oak:QueryIndexDefinition"